US STOCKS-Wall St falls on euro zone debt fears; banks drag

 * On conf call- in Q4 in India demonetization impacted the whole CPG landscape

-NEW YORK, Sept 6 Wall Street stocks tumbled for a third session on Tuesday on rising concerns about the euro zone's debt crisis and the outlook for the global economy.
+NEW YORK, Sept 6 Wall Street stocks tumbled on Tuesday on rising concerns the euro zone's debt crisis could hurt the global economy.

-Major U.S. banks were among the biggest decliners, with the KBW Bank index .BKX off nearly 2 percent on fears that lenders face a growing list of mortgage-related lawsuits.
+Major U.S. banks were among the day's biggest decliners, with the KBW Bank index .BKX off nearly 2 percent.

-Late on Friday, the Federal Housing Finance Agency sued 17 large U.S. banks over subprime mortgage-backed bonds.

-Traders are monitoring lows set by major global indexes during the selloff in the first half of August.
-So far, only Germany's DAX, down nearly 25 percent this year, and Japan's Nikkei have fallen below those levels.

-European shares .FTEU3 extended losses on Tuesday, falling to their lowest close in more than two years on worries the euro zone debt crisis was deteriorating, while the PHLX Europe sector index .XEX slumped 4.2 percent.
-U.S.-listed shares of Credit Suisse (CS.N) fell 13.4 percent to $23.72.
+European shares .FTEU3 fell to their lowest close in more than two years on Tuesday on worries the euro zone debt crisis was deteriorating, while the PHLX Europe sector index .XEX slumped 4.4 percent.
+U.S.-listed shares of Credit Suisse (CS.N) fell 13.5 percent to $23.69.

 The Financial Times reported several big U.S. banks, in talks with state officials on settling claims of improper mortgage practices, were offered a deal to limit legal liability in return for a multibillion-dollar payment.
 [ID:nL3E7K60BC]